qgis/QGIS-Documentation/docs/user_manual/auth_system/auth_overview.rst

 Python bindings
 ---------------

-All classes and public functions have sip bindings, except ``QgsAuthCrypto``, since management of the master password hashing and auth database encryption should be handled by the main app, and not via Python.
+All classes and public functions have sip bindings, except :api:`QgsAuthCrypto <classQgsAuthCrypto.html>`, since management of the master password hashing and auth database encryption should be handled by the main app, and not via Python.